If you just need prebuilt binaries, click here.

 Go to your Downloads folder, open the Mesa source tar with 7-Zip and extract it to your desktop.

-Now enter the extracted directory on your desktop, select File and open a Command Prompt (not as administrator).
+Enter the extracted directory on your desktop, select File and open a Command Prompt (not as administrator).

 Type this command to start building Mesa: